saifoff/Character_Bot/README.md

 # Character Chatbot

-This project is a Flask-based chatbot that mimics characters based on PDF uploads or character descriptions.
-It integrates with Google's Gemini API to generate responses based on the input character's description.
-This way user can chat with their faviourit character.
+The Character Chatbot is an interactive application that allows users to create and chat with AI-powered characters based on detailed descriptions or PDF uploads.
+By using Flask and the Google Gemini API, this project enables creators, writers, and marketers to bring characters to life for storytelling, virtual assistants, or interactive experiences.
+The chatbot responds based on the provided descriptions, making it a valuable tool for engaging audiences in personalized, character-driven content.
+The user-friendly interface, built with Tailwind CSS, ensures a seamless and modern experience.

 ![Demo](https://github.com/saifoff/Character_Bot/blob/main/demo.gif)